 A vaudeville performer (James Cagney) is told by his singer wife (Dorothy Malone) that she is going to have a baby.
 But when she meets his deaf mute parents (Celia Lovsky, Nolan Leary) for the first time, she becomes hysterical that their baby will be born a deaf mute.
 After the child is born (he is "normal"), the marriage crumbles and she attempts suicide on stage during his performance.
 The ensuing scandal sends him to Hollywood and the movies where he eventually becomes a major star.
-This largely fictionalized film biography of the legendary Lon Chaney is enjoyable enough but it comes with all the usual melodramatic cliches of the genre.
-The film plays fast and loose with the facts: just two examples, the same year he divorced his wife he married his second wife (played by Jane Greer) but the film has him marrying her three years after his divorce, rather than dying at a hospital, the movie has him dying in bed at home, etc. It doesn't help that the 57 year old Cagney was already 10 years old than Chaney when he died.
+Directed by Joseph Pevney, this largely fictionalized film biography of the legendary Lon Chaney is enjoyable enough but it comes with all the usual melodramatic cliches of the genre.
+The film plays fast and loose with the facts: just two examples, after he divorced his first wife, Chaney never saw her again yet the film has them meeting after he has become a big star and rather than dying at a hospital, the movie has him dying in bed at home, etc. It doesn't help that the 57 year old Cagney was already 10 years old than Chaney when he died.
 As good an actor as he was, Cagney didn't have a thousand faces ... maybe 4 or 5 but indisputably Cagney.
 As an actor, he simply doesn't have the ability to transform himself like Chaney did and even here, he seems to want to remind us that he is Cagney.
 After performing a dramatic scene as Chaney in THE MIRACLE MAN, he does a soft shoe tap a la Cagney.
 Malone as the unsympathetic neurotic first wife is quite good as she is able to lend some empathy to the character.
-Directed by Joseph Pevney.
-With Jim Backus, Marjorie Rambeau, Jack Albertson, Jeanne Cagney, William Hudson, Robert Evans as Irving Thalberg and Roger Smith as Lon Chaney Jr.
+With Jane Greer as Chaney's second wife, Jim Backus, Marjorie Rambeau, Jack Albertson, Jeanne Cagney, William Hudson, Robert Evans as Irving Thalberg and Roger Smith as Lon Chaney Jr.

 After receiving a promotion, an unhappily married executive (Jack Lemmon) is invited to his boss's (Peter Lawford) luxury apartment for a cocktail party.
 He leaves the party with a beautiful French blonde (Catherine Deneuve) to go for a drink but they end up spending the night together and falling in love.
 What he doesn't know is that she's the boss's wife.
 Directed by Stuart Rosenberg (COOL HAND LUKE), this is one of the best movie romances of the 1960s.
 The first part of the film is almost magical especially a sequence where the two meet up with an eccentric long married couple (Charles Boyer, Myrna Loy) who live in a spectacular mansion.
 The second half of the film gets a bit silly especially an interminable sequence featuring Lemmon with two drunk companions (Jack Weston, Harvey Korman).
 Lemmon and Deneuve are very sweet together and if their chemistry doesn't quite sizzle, its more realistic than fireworks.
 The film's score is by Marvin Hamlisch but it's Burt Bacharach's music that highlight the film.
 In addition to the lovely title song sung by Dionne Warwick, one of the film's funniest moments features Bacharach's I Say A Little Prayer sung by Susan Barrett at the cocktail party.
 The cast includes Sally Kellerman, Melinda Dillon, Kenneth Mars and David Doyle.